 Participating in intramural & recreation programs can be one of the most fun and memorable experiences here at Kennesaw State.
 From flag football to table tennis, the activity schedule offers something for everybody.
 The programs provide an opportunity to socialize, develop positive fitness practices, cultivate a connection to the university, and just have fun.
 Program schedules and facility hours are available at the beginning of each semester.
 Additionally, a semester program guide listing events gives you an opportunity to plan the activities you wish to participate in.
-The recreation facilities on campus comprise the Student Recreation & Wellness Center (SRWC), sand volleyball court, tennis courts, and intramural field.
-The Student Recreation & Wellness Center has two floors dedicated to fitness equipment, a gymnasium, equipment checkout desk, XP Power Performance room, group fitness studio, club sports office, locker rooms, the Wellness Center and the Intramural & Recreation Services (IRS) office.
-The facilities schedule is available at the front desk of the SRWC and the IRS web page (www.ksuintramurals.com).
+The recreation facilities comprise the Student Recreation & Wellness Center (SRWC), sand volleyball court, tennis courts, on-campus intramural field and Owl's Nest.
+The Student Recreation & Wellness Center has two floors dedicated to fitness equipment, a gymnasium, equipment checkout desk, XP Power Performance room, group fitness studios, locker rooms, the Wellness Center and the Department of Sports & Recreation.
+The facilities schedule is available at the front desk of the SRWC and the web page (www. ksuintramurals.com).
 Students may also call the facilities hotline at 770-420-4393 to hear a 24-hour recording of the Rec Center's operating hours.

-In addition to the many activities, Intramural & Recreation Services also employs a number of students for various jobs.
-Student staff positions range from an office assistant to a sport official.
+In addition to the many activities, the Department of Sports & Recreation also employs a number of students for various jobs.
+Student staff positions range from office assistants to sport officials.
 There are many benefits to working, for example, registering early for classes, keeping your parking space between classes and earning extra money while on campus.

-IRS programs offer competitive sports, informal recreation, fitness activities including group exercise classes and personal training, equipment checkout, outdoor recreation activities, and special events.
+We offer competitive sports, informal recreation, fitness activities including group exercise classes and personal training, equipment checkout, outdoor recreation activities, and special events.
 All you need to begin participating is a valid KSU ID and a completed waiver/release form.
-During your time at KSU, we ask that you allow Intramural & Recreation Services to be part of your college experience.
-For more information, stop by the Intramural & Recreation Services office located in room 129 of the Student Recreation & Wellness Center or call our office at 770-423-6913.
+During your time at KSU, we ask that you allow us to be part of your college experience.
+For more information, stop by the our office located in room 129 of the Student Recreation & Wellness Center or call 770-423-6913.